 Purchases of Corporate Securities shall not exceed 30% of the pool.
-At the time of purchase, a maximum of 25% of the entire core position of 30% can be rated single A. The remaining 75% must be AA rated or higher.
-There is a 5% limitation of the fund in any single issuer of Corporate Securities, however, the Pool has a target of holding no more than 3%.
+At the time of purchase a maximum of 25% of the entire core position of 30% can be rated single

+A by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
+The remaining 75% must be AA rated or higher.
+For purposes of determining compliance with this requirement, a security's rating will be determined by its highest rating by either S&P, Moody's, or Fitch.
+There is a 5% limitation of the fund in any single issuer of Money Market/Corporate Securities, however, the Pool has a target of holding no more than 3%.
 The 3% target may be exceeded under exceptional circumstances. (i.e.: peak tax collection periods, G.O.
 Bond issuances, etc.) when there is a large influx of cash.